lulav/LRS_Documentation/docs_tutorials/poliastro/poliastro.md

 ### Running in Cloud

 [Upload project to CITROS Server](https://citros.io/doc/docs_tutorials/getting_started/#upload-to-citros-server). <br/>
-Finally, we can run the simulation in the cloud!
-Simply add `-r` to the terminal command:
+Finally, we can run the simulation in the cloud.<br />
+We will run the simulation 10 times by adding `-c 10` to the command and run it in the CITROS server by adding `-r` to the command:

 ```bash
 citros run -n 'poliastro' -m 'cloud test run' -c 10 -r
 ?
 Please choose the simulation you wish to run: